December 13, 2019

 The $40,000 project ended up costing the city an additional $6,000 because it paid the artist to fly from her Miami home to correct the mistakes.

 Adding to the problem was the unwillingness of the artist to take responsibility for the errors.
 Amazingly, the city officials allowed her to get away with her claim, “There were plenty of people around during the installation who could and should have seen the missing and misplaced letters.”

 The Livermore Library is an extreme example of the damage that can be caused by misspelled words.
 They had to invest additional funds to clean up the public relations mess on their hands.

 Spelling errors can cause serious problems in the workplace.
 Email is a common vehicle for communicating quickly but it can create credibility issues and erode trust.
 Poorly written email messages will damage customer relationships and tarnish your professional image.
 Misspellings and incorrect word usage are the most common errors in workplace emails.

 How is your spelling?

 Do you confuse common “sound-alike” words such as “accept” and “except?”
 These are often referred to as notorious confusables.
 Here are examples of common mistakes:

-These are two of the most confused words in the English language.
+These are two of the most confusing words in the English language.
 What is its color?
 It’s blue.
 It’s been fun.
 Remember, “it’s” means it is or it has!
 Use its to show possession.
 The cat hurt its paw.
 The furniture store celebrated its tenth anniversary.

 She complimented her friend on the way her drapes complemented her furniture.